 \section{Our Technique}

-In this section we give a rather elaborated description of our adaptive attack, and its analysis, on full-information coin-flipping protocols.
-Let $\Pi$ be an $\numparties$-party, $\lenproto$-round full-information coin-flipping protocol.
-We prove that one can either bias the expected outcome of $\Pi$ to less than $\eps \eqdef 1/\loglog(\numparties)$, or to lager than $1-\eps$.
+This section gives a rather elaborate description and analysis of our adaptive attack on full-information coin-flipping protocols.
+Let $\Pi$ be an $\numparties$-party, $\lenproto$-round, full-information coin-flipping protocol.
+We prove that one can either bias the expected outcome of $\Pi$ to less than $\eps \eqdef 1/\loglog(\numparties)$, or to more than $1-\eps$.